inkmonk/api-client-python/README.md

 ## Merchandise ##

-The designs you upload become a merchandise.
+Merchandise is the product created from a given design(s).
 A merchandise might have many skus in it with varying properties.
 Eg, 'FIFA 2014 Tshirt' is a merchandise.
 'FIFA 2014 Tshirt - Red XL', 'FIFA 2014 Tshirt - Blue M' are skus belonging to that merchandise.

 ### Attributes ###